nebari-dev/nebari/docs/source/3_tutorials/1_project_setup_tutorial.md

 In order to fully automate the deployment, several environment variables must be set.
 The following subsections will describe the purpose and method for obtaining the values for these variables.
 An introduction to unix environment variables can be found [here](https://en.wikipedia.org/wiki/Environment_variable).

-### 2.1 Cloudflare
+### 2.1 Domain Name Server Registry

-Cloudflare will automate the DNS registration.
-First a [Cloudflare][Cloudflare_signup] account needs to be created and [domain name] registered through it.
+Cloudflare will handle the automation of the DNS registration.
+First ,a [Cloudflare][Cloudflare_signup] account needs to be created and
+[domain name] registered through it.
 If an alternate DNS provider is desired, then omit the `--dns-provider cloudflare` flag for `qhub deploy`.
 At the end of deployment an IP address (or CNAME for AWS) will be output that can be registered to your desired URL.